ZuhybDev/go_inventory_challenge/README.md

-# go_inventory_challenge
+# go_challenge

-A small, self-contained Go challenge implementing a simple inventory service.
-This repository is intended as a lightweight exercise to demonstrate basic Go project structure, build/run workflow, and simple  operations for inventory items.
+A small, self-contained Go challenge implementing a simple challenges.
+This repository is intended as a lightweight exercise to demonstrate basic Go project structure, build/run workflow, and simple  operations.

 ## Prerequisites